 As structural and civil engineers we have the knowledge and skillset to advise and guide homeowners wishing to make environmentally-conscious choices in their home design.

-Our team have a lot of experience delivering private homes and that means we are in a great position to push and encourage sustainable choices on this kind of project.
+Our team have a lot of experience in domestic projects and that means we are in a great position to push and encourage sustainable choices on this kind of project.

 With our long-time collaborators at nimtim architects, we discussed and exchanged ideas on how to further reduce embodied carbon.
 Here is a breakdown from our session and a list of things to consider in your next project.